maxboeck/mxb-jekyll/_posts/youre-offline/2017-07-12-youre-offline.md

 }
 ```

-This is just a simple implementation, so you can of course always get a bit fancier with an animated notification bar (or "toast message").
+This is a very simple implementation - you can of course always get a bit fancier with an animated notification bar (or "toast message").
 There are also some nice [pre-made components](https://getmdl.io/components/index.html#snackbar-section) for this.

 If you're reading this on [my site](https://mxb.at/), you can see a version of these notifications in action if you simply switch off your WIFI for a second.
 Go ahead, I'll wait.